Assessing the Risk

 When stirring the mixture, alcohol retention varied based on the amount of time the food was baked or simmered:

 The science is unmistakable: alcohol is still present in food after preparation and cooking.
-Even after lengthy periods of heating, trace amounts of alcohol remain, which could adversely affect a recovering alcoholic.
+Even after long periods of heating, trace amounts of alcohol remain, which could adversely affect a recovering alcoholic.

 Individual vulnerability to relapse is difficult to determine.
 Clinical studies show that relapse triggers fall into three general categories: exposure to small amounts of alcohol, exposure to alcohol-related cues or environmental contexts and stress.

 Whether visiting others or preparing food at home, it is important to stay informed about what is going into your food.
 Popular recipes often call for different kinds of alcohol.
-Thankfully, there are many items that can be easily substituted for the alcoholic components without ruining your favorite dish.
-Helpful charts listing non-alcoholic items that can be used when cooking with recipes that call for alcohol can be foundhere and here.
+Thankfully, there are many items that can be easily substituted for alcoholic components without ruining your favorite dish.

 What about eating out at restaurants where food may be prepared with alcohol?
 Communicate with your waiter, ask about menu options without alcohol and do not hesitate to make your preferences known.